Why Most Marketing rings hollow—and How We Fix It.

 Yet many organizations struggle to clearly articulate what makes them distinctive or why their work matters—in simple language.

-Messaging becomes fragmented.
-Different departments describe the organization differently.
-Public communication drifts toward jargon, technical language, or vague claims that could apply to any organization.
+Communication drifts toward jargon, technical language, or vague claims that could apply to any organization.

 The result is noise.